top of page

 Masonry is not an association to obtain personal benefits, since it does not procure its members advantages in business or politics.
 It is not a job placement agency, much less a trafficker in influence.

 Masonry is not a secret society, since it does not deny its existence and what are its purposes and goals, and normally the names and addresses of Lodges are found enrolled in the public register of each Grand Lodge.
-More than 25,000 books on Freemasonry have been written, some of which may be found in your public library.
+More than 25,000 books on Freemasonry have been written, some of which may be found in your local public library.

 Masonry is not a religion, because it does not impose on its members any specific religious belief.
 Masonry does not have a position for or against any religion.
 Masons may practice the religion of their preference, so long as they respect the opinions of others.